jmadoremos/os-first-install-new/docker/bittorrent/README.md

 * [Lidarr](https://github.com/binhex/arch-lidarr) is a music collection manager for Usenet and BitTorrent users.
 It can monitor multiple RSS feeds for new tracks from your favorite artists and will grab, sort and rename them.
 It can also be configured to automatically upgrade the quality of files already downloaded when a better quality format becomes available.

+* [FlareSolverr](https://github.com/FlareSolverr/FlareSolverr) is a proxy server to bypass Cloudflare and DDoS-GUARD protection.

 * [Nginx](https://www.nginx.com) is a simple webserver with php support.
 This enables the stack to expose the web UIs of the individual applications using a centralized IP address in the host's network.

 * [Sonarr](https://github.com/binhex/arch-sonarr) is a PVR for Usenet and BitTorrent users.
 It can monitor multiple RSS feeds for new episodes of your favorite shows and will grab, sort and rename them.
 It can also be configured to automatically upgrade the quality of files already downloaded when a better quality format becomes available.